 Since gynecologists are in such high demand in France, you might find that many gynecologists are not taking on new patients through Doctolib or other online booking sites.
-In these cases, it usually means that there aren’t any appointments for a few months, but you may still be able to schedule an appointment if you give the doctor’s office a call.
+In these cases, it usually means that while there might not be any appointments for a few months, you may still be able to schedule an appointment if you give the doctor’s office a call directly.

 Alternate options to consider for “non-urgent but it also can’t wait 6 months” types of concerns that are not within the capacity of a midwife, include going to a GP or the gynecological unit in a hospital.

 What is it like going to the gynecologist in France?

 Given the wait times and the difference in pricing as well as the fact that I do not have any concerns in particular, I opted to see a sage-femme (midwife) for my routine gynecologic care.
 The following is based on my personal experiences!

 At the start of your appointment, you’ll typically sit down with the doctor and have a little chat at their desk.
 There’s no assistant or nurse to check your vitals or take measurements.
 Your whole appointment will be with the doctor or health professional who frequently does everything themselves!

 ➡️ If there is a receptionist, which is more common in a medical center or when multiple doctors share a space, the receptionist might be the one to take your health insurance card (carte vitale) and settle payment at the end of the appointment.

 On your end, there are no health insurance or patient intake forms to fill out while you sit in the waiting room.
 As I was a new patient, once we were in her office, my sage-femme asked me a few basic questions about my medical history, the purpose of my visit, and if I had any concerns.